Workflows are not supported in your browser.

 10. Browser(s) you are using

-12. Number of people and departments at your campus experiencing the same issue--include associated information.
+12. The number of people and departments at your campus experiencing the same issue, including associated information

 3. Once the file has been chosen, select Upload.